-Mr Hellewell is an exploration geologist with over 20 years of experience in gold, base metals and diamond exploration predominantly in Australia and West Africa.
-Most recently, Mr Hellewell was the co-founding Executive Director of Doray Minerals Ltd (Doray), where he was responsible for the company's exploration and new business activities.
-Following the discovery of its Andy Well gold deposits in 2010, Doray was named "Gold Explorer of the Year" in 2011 by The Gold Mining Journal.
-In 2014 Mr Hellewell was the co-winner of the prestigious "Prospector of the Year" award, presented by the Association of Mining and Exploration Companies.
+Mr Hellewell was co-founding Executive Director of Doray Minerals Ltd where he was responsible for the Company's exploration activities.
+Following the discovery of the Andy Well gold deposits in 2010, Doray was named "Gold Explorer of the Year" in 2011 by The Gold Mining Journal and in 2014 Heath was the co-winner of the prestigious "Prospector of the Year" award, presented by the Association of Mining and Exploration Companies.